64kramsystem/personal_notes/linux_system.md

 - https://www.freedesktop.org/software/systemd/man/systemd.service.html
 - https://www.freedesktop.org/software/systemd/man/systemd.kill.html

+General location of systemd units (not the only one): `/lib/systemd/system/$name.service`.

 Almost all the entries are optional.
 Escaping is not standard; in order to escape, use `systemd-escape`.